ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

     //...
 ```

-However, it is inconsistent behavior with current syntax.
+However, it is inconsistent behavior with the current syntax.

 ```Swift
 //Error